kitnil/awesome/README.md

 ## Python

+- [vidcutter](https://github.com/ozmartian/vidcutter) - BUGFIX#1 being released... see Releases for details.... v5.5.0 released w/ media stream selection + much much more... see releases page for the scoop...
+- [pylint](https://github.com/PyCQA/pylint) - A Python source code analyzer which looks for programming errors, helps enforcing a coding standard and sniffs for some code smells
+- [ptf](https://github.com/trustedsec/ptf) - The Penetration Testers Framework (PTF) is a way for modular support for up-to-date tools.
+- [social-engineer-toolkit](https://github.com/trustedsec/social-engineer-toolkit) - The Social-Engineer Toolkit (SET) repository from TrustedSec - All new versions of SET will be deployed here.
 - [bambam](https://github.com/porridge/bambam) - keyboard mashing and doodling game for babies
 - [stgit](https://github.com/ctmarinas/stgit) - Stacked Git
-- [LeetCode](https://github.com/kamyu104/LeetCode) - :pencil: Python / C++ 11 Solutions of LeetCode Questions
+- [LeetCode](https://github.com/kamyu104/LeetCode) - :pencil: Python / C++ 11 Solutions of All LeetCode Questions
 - [rust-python-example](https://github.com/rochacbruno/rust-python-example) - Example of using Rust to Extend Python
 - [coala-bears](https://github.com/coala/coala-bears) - Bears for coala
 - [jupyter-c-kernel](https://github.com/brendan-rius/jupyter-c-kernel) - Minimal Jupyter C kernel